ssk-homes/Home/index.md

-## Welcome to GitHub Pages
+## Welcome to SSK Homes

-You can use the [editor on GitHub](https://github.com/ssk-homes/rent/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+We have beautiful one BHK and two BHK houses for rent.
+The home is located in beautiful quite location in Tiruchengudue.

+### Call for more information

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for